The holidays are here and things are starting to get stressful!

 Activity is an all-natural remedy for holiday bird stress.
 It’s a great way to help your pet stay happy and healthy over the holidays.

-Give your bird plenty of perches to encourage him to exercise inside the cage.
+Did you know that parrots are natural athletes?
+They love to stretch their wings and exercise daily.
+Give your bird plenty of perches to encourage them to exercise inside the cage.
 Set up foraging stations near several of the perches.
-Better yet, get your bird a play stand and a bird harness or out of cage time exercise.
+Better yet, get your bird a play stand and a bird harness for out-of-cage exercise.

 2. Make Holiday Travel Plans Early